 What Normal Healing Looks Like

-Normal healing after circumcision usually starts with mild swelling and bruising around the incision site, and both should gradually improve over the first few days.
+Normal healing after circumcision usually starts with mild swelling and bruising around the incision site.
+These should gradually improve over the first several days.

 - Mild swelling fades